-The Appraisal Report of all Taxable Parcels within Improvement Area No. 1 dated September 28, 2020, was prepared by the Appraiser in connection with the issuance of the 2020 Bonds.
-The purpose of the Appraisal Report was to estimate the market value, by ownership, and aggregate, or cumulative, value of the fee simple interest in all Taxable Parcels in Improvement Area No. 1 as of July 31, 2020, which is the effective date of the Appraisal Report.
-The inspection of the Taxable Parcels in Improvement Area No. 1 occurred on July 11, 2020.
-The values are subject to a hypothetical condition that the proceeds of the 2020 Bonds are available to reimburse for certain of the public improvements in Improvement Area No. 1 that have been completed to date.
+The Appraisal Report of all Taxable Parcels within Improvement Area No. 1 dated July 13, 2021 was prepared by the Appraiser in connection with the issuance of the 2021 Bonds.
+The purpose of the Appraisal Report was to estimate the market value, by ownership, and aggregate, or cumulative, value of the fee simple interest in all Taxable Parcels in Improvement Area No. 1 as of June 1, 2021, which is the effective date of the Appraisal Report.
+The inspection of the Taxable Parcels in Improvement Area No. 1 occurred on May 31, 2021.
+The values are subject to a hypothetical condition that the proceeds of the 2021 Bonds are available to reimburse for certain of the public improvements in Improvement Area No. 1 that have been completed to date.

 The Appraisal Report appraised the value of Sub-Blocks 1Y, 3Y and 4Y.
 Sub-Block 2Y is owned by TIDA and is subject to the Public Trust.
 Sub-Block 2Y is not considered a Taxable Parcel.
-Sub-Block 2Y would be subject to taxation if the Parcel is leased to a third-party such as a hotel developer.
+Sub-Block 2Y would be subject to taxation if the Sub-Block is leased to a third-party such as a hotel developer.
 In such instance, only the leasehold interest would be taxable.
 As a result, the Appraiser did not take Sub-Block 2Y into account in determining the aggregate market value of Taxable Parcels in Improvement Area No. 1.

-The Appraisal Report was based on certain assumptions and limiting conditions as described in detail beginning on page 115 thereof.
+The Appraisal Report was based on certain assumptions and limiting conditions as described in detail beginning on page 110 thereof.
 See Appendix G.

 Valuation Method.
-The Appraisal determined the market value of the parcels within Improvement Area No. 1 using land residual analysis for the residential land, with comparable bulk sales serving as secondary support, and the sales comparison approach for the land associated with the five home sites, each of which is discussed below.
+The Appraisal determined the market value of the Sub-Blocks within Improvement Area No. 1 using land residual analysis for the residential land, with comparable bulk sales serving as secondary support, and the sales comparison approach for the land associated with the five home sites, each of which is discussed below.